Oct. 8-19, 2025

 Dairy Cattle

-Open and Junior Dairy Cattle Shows are comprised of the following breeds: Ayrshire, Brown Swiss, Guernsey, Holstein, and Jersey.
+Open and Junior Dairy Cattle Shows are comprised of the following breeds: Ayrshire, Brown Swiss, Guernsey, Holstein and Beef on Dairy.

 Location: Nutt Cattle Arena